maxsetworldwide/knaxim/web/READ.ME.karma.md

 	options for config karma for knaximserver proxy
 	1. custom karma config in local folder
 	2. ssh port map knaximserver to localhost:8000
 2. Start Karma with `karma start`, or `karma start local/custom.config` if using a custom config.
+Also `npm run test` and `npm run headless` will also start karma testing, with `test` launching with configuration at local/karma.conf.js and `headless` launching with configuration at local/karma.headless.conf.js
 3. Connect one or more browsers.
 After running Karma it should give you a url for connecting to the karma server.
 Load that url in any browser you want to test from.